-Your cracked heels could be caused by the natural aging process.
+The natural aging process could cause your cracked heels.
 Your skin loses moisture more quickly as you age, making it more prone to drying out.

-Athlete's foot is an infectious fungal condition.
+An athlete's foot is an infectious fungal condition.
 It might form more efficiently if your feet are wet or moist for an extended period.
-You can also get it by walking barefoot in places where the fungus thrives, such as moist locker room floors or showers.
+You can also get it by walking barefoot where the fungus thrives, such as wet locker room floors or showers.

 Athletes' feet can create dry, red, and itchy skin that can crack or blister if left untreated.

 16 Home Remedies To Heal Your Cracked Heels

 If you use apple cider vinegar to clean your face, you'll be astonished to learn that it may also be used to treat cracked and dry heels.
 Combine it with lemon juice to exfoliate your skin because both ingredients have anti-inflammatory and acidic effects.
 It will aid in removing dead skin and, as a result, nourishing the skin.

 How To Use